AndrewWPhillips/eggql/TUTORIAL.md

 }
 ```

 Note that you could recursively query the friends of the friends.
 You can even query friends of friends of friends ... to any depth, but it is unwise to nest queries too deeply (and some servers limit nesting to 3 or 4 levels).
-You can't see this with the above data as Luke and Leia do not have any friends yet.
+You can't see this with the above data as Luke and Leia sadly do not have any friends yet.

-The `Character` type is an object since it has fields (sub-queries) within it. `Query` is also an object, but it is special being the **root query**.
+The `Character` type is an object since it has fields (sub-queries) within it. `Query` is an object, but it is special being the **root query**.

 The `Friends` field of `Character` defines a list, in this case implemented using a slice of pointers.